pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 4. **Mark critical tasks as required** - Essential tasks are `required: true` by default.
 Set `required: false` for optional tasks that shouldn't stop execution on failure
 5. **Document your tasks** - Write clear names and descriptions for maintainability
 6. **Version your task files** - Keep task definitions in version control alongside your project
-7. **Use global prompts** - Mark prompts with `"global": true` for values needed across multiple tasks
-8. **Leverage the schema** - Add `$schema` to JSON files for IDE autocomplete and validation
+7. **Leverage the schema** - Add `$schema` to JSON files for IDE autocomplete and validation
-9. **Test with different inputs** - Try various configuration values to ensure robustness
+8. **Test with different inputs** - Try various configuration values to ensure robustness
-10. **Preview changes** - Use dry-run mode to verify behavior before execution
+9. **Preview changes** - Use dry-run mode to verify behavior before execution

 ## Troubleshooting